rajab57/InstaDine/README.md

 8. Map with existing user choices, user locations and autosuggest feature.
 9. Multiple screen View for Organizer and the attendees of the event within a single Activity.
+10. Timer to indicate when the Voting is completed.

 ![Video Walkthrough](Instadine.gif)